Steph-Chong/scores/docs/paper.md

 # Statement of Need

 The research purpose of this software is (a) to mathematically verify and validate scientific research and (b) to foster research into new scores and metrics.

-## Key Benefits

-In order to meet the needs of researchers, `scores`:

-- is designed to work with n-dimensional data (e.g., geospatial, vertical and temporal dimensions) for both point-based and gridded data. `scores` can effectively handle the dimensionality, data size and data structures commonly utilised for:
-  - gridded Earth system data (e.g. Numerical Weather Prediction models)
-  - tabular, point, latitude/longitude or site-based data (e.g. forecasts for specific locations).

-- is designed to handle missing data, masking of data and weighting of results.

-- includes a companion Jupyter Notebook tutorial for each metric and statistical test that demonstrates its use in practice.

-- includes novel scores not commonly found elsewhere (e.g. FIRM [@Taggart:2022a], Flip-Flop Index [@Griffiths:2019; @griffiths2021circular]).

-- has an area specifically to hold emerging scores which are still undergoing research and development.
-This provides a clear mechanism for people to share, access and collaborate on new scores, and be able to easily re-use versioned implementations of those scores.

-- is highly modular and avoids extensive dependencies by providing its own implementations where relevant.

-- is intended to be easy to integrate and use in a wide variety of environments.
-It has been tested and used on workstations, servers and in high performance computing (supercomputing) environments.

-- uses Dask [@Dask:2016] for scaling and performance.

-## Key Benefits

-In order to meet the needs of researchers, `scores` includes the features outlined below.
+In order to meet the needs of researchers, `scores` provides the following features.

 Table: Key Benefits of `scores`